tholden/dynareOBC/README.md

         * `NoTLikelihood`
           Disables the use of a (extended skew) t-distribution to approximate the likelihood.
 Instead a (extended skew) normal distribution will be used.
         * `DynamicNu`
-          Causes the estimation procedure to calibrate the degrees of freedom parameter, nu, at each time step.
-We recommend that FilterCubatureDegree is at least 9 if this option is specified.
+          Causes the estimation procedure to calibrate the degrees of freedom parameter, `nu`, at each time step.
+We recommend that `FilterCubatureDegree` is at least 9 if this option is specified.
         * `MaximisationFunctions=STRING` (default: `CMAESWrapper,FMinConWrapper`)
           A `,` `;` or `#` delimitated list of maximisation function names, which will be invoked in order.
 DynareOBC includes the following:
             * `CMAESWrapper` an evolutionary global search algorithm,